-286. (Appurtenant nature of easement)

-(1) An easement passes along with the ownership of the dominant land if the ownership of the dominant land is assigned, except where otherwise provided in the contract creating the easement.

-(2) An easement may neither be assigned nor made the subject of other rights separately from the dominant land.

-287. (Obligations of the servient land owner)

-(1) The owner of the servient land must not obstruct the exercise of the easement or do anything that reduces the utility thereof.

-(2) The owner of the servient land may not change the land that is originally agreed to be the servient land to other land without the consent of the easement holder; provided that if continuing to use the original servient land as the servient land would cause severe detriment to the owner of the servient land due to a change to circumstances accuring after the establishment of the easement, said owner may offer other land as the servient land that is beneficial to the same degree to the dominant land.
-If the easement holder does not consent to this, a judgment may be sought from the court in lieu of the said consent.

-288. (Obligations of the easement holder)

-(1) The easement holder may not use the servient land beyond the scope provided in the contract creating the easement.
-The easement holder may not alter the servient land or the dominant land in a manner that could have an adverse impact on the condition of the servient land.
+- 289. (Appurtenant nature of easement) - (1) An easement passes along with the ownership of the dominant land if the ownership of the dominant land is assigned, except where otherwise provided in the contract creating the easement. - (2) An easement may neither be assigned nor made the subject of other rights separately from the dominant land. - 290.
+(Obligations of the servient land owner) - (1) The owner of the servient land must not obstruct the exercise of the easement or do anything that reduces the utility thereof. - (2) The owner of the servient land may not change the land that is originally agreed to be the servient land to other land without the consent of the easement holder; provided that if continuing to use the original servient land as the servient land would cause severe detriment to the owner of the servient land due to a change to circumstances accuring after the establishment of the easement, said owner may offer other land as the servient land that is beneficial to the same degree to the dominant land.
+If the easement holder does not consent to this, a judgment may be sought from the court in lieu of the said consent. - 291.
+(Obligations of the easement holder) - (1) The easement holder may not use the servient land beyond the scope provided in the contract creating the easement.
+The easement for using the water created at a water source includes the right to way over the land where the water source is.

-(2) If the easement holder breaches paragraph (1), the owner of the servient land may apply to the court for extinguishment of the easement.

-(3) An application for extinguishment under paragraph (2) shall not preclude a claim for damages in tort against the easement holder.

-(4) If consideration is prescribed for the easement and the easement holder does not pay the prescribed consideration, the owner of the servient land may apply to the court for extinguishment of the easement.

-289. (Right of easement holder to erect structures on servient land)

-(1) The easement holder may erect structures necessary for the exercise of the easement on the servient land.
-Upon extinguishment of the easement, the easement holder shall remove such structures and restore the servient land to its original condition.

-(2) To the extent that this does not obstruct the exercise of the easement, the owner of the servient land may use any structures erected on the servient land for the purpose of exercise of the easement.

-(3) In cases described in paragraph (2), the owner of the servient land shall share the costs of erecting and maintaining the structures in proportion to the profits it receives.

-290. (Allocation of expenses of structures)

-(1) Unless otherwise provided, the owner of the dominant land shall pay the expenses of erection and maintenance of structures necessary for the exercise of the easement.

-(2) If there is special agreement for the owner of the servient land to pay the expenses of erection and maintenance of structures and such agreement is registered, the burden thereof shall pass to any person who acquires the ownership of the servient land.

-291. (Easement holder's real right of claim)
+Tentative English Translation (Feb.
+14, 2008) The original in Khmer was submitted to the Council of Ministers in June 2003 Discussion w/ WB & ADB in August 2004 reflected

+- (2) The easement holder may not alter the servient land or the dominant land in a manner that could have serious adverse impacts on the condition of the servient land. - (3) If the easement holder breaches the provision of the first sentence of paragraph (1), and paragraph (2) above, the owner of the servient land may apply to the court for extinguishment of the easement. - (4) An application for extinguishment under paragraph (3) above shall not preclude a claim for damages in tort against the usufructuary. - (5) If consideration is prescribed for the easement and the easement holder does not pay the prescribed consideration, the owner of the servient land may apply to the court for extinguishment of the easement. - 292.
+(Right of easement holder to erect structures on servient land) - (1) The easement holder may erect structures necessary for the exercise of the easement on the servient land.
+Upon extinguishment of the easement, the easement holder shall remove such structures and restore the servient land to its original condition. - (2) To the extent that this does not obstruct the exercise of the easement, the owner of the servient land may use any structures erected on the servient land for the purpose of exercise of the easement. - (3) In cases described in paragraph (2), the owner of the servient land shall share the costs of erecting and maintaining the structures in proportion to the profits it receives. - 293.
+(Allocation of expenses of structures) - (1) Unless otherwise provided, the owner of the dominant land shall pay the expenses of erection and maintenance of structures necessary for the exercise of the easement. - (2) If there is special agreement for the owner of the servient land to pay the expenses of erection and maintenance of structures and such agreement is registered, the burden thereof shall pass to any person who acquires the ownership of the servient land. - 294.
+(Easement holder's real right of claim)